-Welcome to Alpert Medical School
+Welcome to the Warren Alpert Medical School of Brown University

 Students are admitted to the School through a variety of pathways.
-The Medical School awards approximately 100 MD degrees each year.
+The Medical School awards approximately 120 MD degrees each year.

 The Medical School is a component of Brown’s Division of Biology and Medicine, which also includes the Program in Biology.
 Together with Brown's seven affiliated teaching hospitals, the collective research enterprise in the life and health sciences attracts $180 million in sponsored research funding per year.